-The Havana Brown came to be like many other man made breeds, by crossing a Siamese with other breeds.
+The Havana Brown came to be like many other man-made breeds, by crossing a Siamese with other breeds.
 Their ancestors are the solid brown Siamese cats, known under the moniker of Swiss Mountain Cats in England and Europe in the late 19th century.
-These cats fell out of favour with breeders in the 1920´s, when it was decided that only blue eyed Siamese were desirable.
+These cats fell out of favor with breeders in the 1920´s, when it was decided that only blue-eyed Siamese were desirable.

 Just as all seemed lost for the full brown variety of the Siamese, a group of dedicated British breeders started crossing the remaining chocolate- and seal-point Siamese with black domestic shorthairs and Russian Blues.
-The result was an adorable, eye catching brown cat with emerald green eyes.
-It is said that they adopted the name “Havana Brown” due to its color resembling that of the exclusive sought after cigar.
-The Cat Fanciers Association officially recognised the breed in 1964.
+The result was an adorable, eye-catching brown cat with emerald green eyes.
+It is said that they adopted the name “Havana Brown” due to its color resembling that of the exclusive sought after Havana cigar.
+The Cat Fanciers Association officially gave the Havana Brown cat breed championship status in 1964.

-The Havana brown is a very rare breed with fewer than a 1,000 cats in existence.
-As such, the genetic diversity and continued existence of this breed is threatened.
+The Havana Brown is a very rare breed with fewer than a 1,000 cats in existence.
+As such, the genetic diversity and continued existence of this breed are threatened.

-In Britain there is also a breed called the Havana Brown, but this is a variety of the Oriental Shorthair with a different body and head type than it´s US variety.
+In Britain, there is also a breed called the Havana Brown, but this is a variety of the Oriental Shorthair with a different body and head type than it´s US namesake.

 Coat, Colors & Appearance

 The coat, as you can imagine, is chocolate colored (or tobacco brown if you will) for the Havana Brown.
 The color tends toward a red-brown (mahogany) rather than black-brown.
-The Breed also has a recognised Lilac variety but these cats are known as Havana´s.
+The Breed also has a TICA recognized lilac variety, because of this, TICA has decided to drop the “Brown” from the breed name.
 This breed is the only one whose whiskers are defined as brown in the breed standard for the Havana Brown variety.
 The lilac variety has lilac whiskers.

 They have an alert appearance because of their larger, round-tipped ears that tilt forward.

-The kittens and young can have and are allowed to have ghost tabby markings.
+The kittens and young Havana Brown cats can have ghost tabby markings.